Violence against women in Guatemala

+Instances of gendered violence in Guatemala include domestic violence, sexual violence, human trafficking, incest, and femicide (the deliberate killing of women).
 Violence against women in Guatemala reached severe levels during the long-running Guatemalan Civil War (1960-1996), and the continuing impact of that conflict has contributed to the present high levels of violence against women in that nation.
-During the armed conflict, rape was used as a weapon of war.

 Femicide

-Femicide in Guatemala is an extremely serious problem.
+Femicide is an extremely persistent problem in Guatemala.
 According to a 2002 report by the Small Arms Survey, Guatemala has the third highest rate of femicide in the world, behind only El Salvador and Jamaica.
-According to official figures, 560 women were murdered in the country in 2012, 631 in 2011 and 695 in 2010, though the exact number is not known.
+According to official figures, 560 women were murdered in the country in 2012, 631 women in 2011, and 695 women in 2010, though the exact number may vary.

-Murders rarely result in any conviction and often are not properly investigated; less than 4 percent of all homicide cases result in conviction for the perpetrators.
-Perpetrators are confident they will get away with murder, in part because of the "machismo" culture in Latin America.
-This culture allows women to be treated as objects rather than humans; equality and basic rights granted to men are not even in question for women.
-Rape culture and victim blaming are the tactics that go along with machismo, and both men and women largely agree with the misogynistic tendencies that have survived for so long.
-Furthermore, machismo subordinates women to men in the household, with their roles often taking on multiple forms from housewife, to maid, to mother, to even a financial provider–women are seen as less than but given almost double the tasks, which is where the term “double day” originates from.

-Attacks on women activists
+Attacks on Female Activists

-Women who work as human rights defenders, including activists working to protect land and natural resources, face violence, including threats, reprisal, and arbitrary arrests.
-Such acts are often committed by government authorities and security forces.
+Women who work as human rights defenders, including those working to protect land and natural resources, face violence in the form of threats, reprisal, and arbitrary arrests.
+Government authorities and security forces often commit this form of violence.

-In Guatemala, women human rights defenders experience at least one attack each day on average, and an estimated eighty-three percent of these activists are land and natural resource defenders.
+On average, female human rights defenders in Guatemala experience at least one attack each day, with an estimated eighty-three percent of these attacks being against land and natural resource defenders.
 Resource exploitation is linked to gender-based violence against women.
 As a result, indigenous women are primary victims of threats and violence.
-For instance, Topacio Reynoso Pacheco, a 16 year old activist, was shot and killed by representatives of the Guatemalan government after forming a group advocating against mining within her community.
+For instance, Topacio Reynoso Pacheco, a 16-year-old activist, was shot and killed by representatives of the Guatemalan government after forming a group advocating against mining within her community.
 This instance is just one of many in which the Guatemalan government actively works to silence and oppress female voices.
 In 2020, approximately 1,825 people disappeared in Guatemala, according to data collected by the National Civil Police of Guatemala (PNC).
-Of these 1,825 individuals, the majority (61.5%) of them were women.
+Of these 1,825 individuals, the majority (61.5%) were women.
 This data delineates the failures found within the nation’s effort to eradicate violence against women and gender inequality, as the numbers continue to show just how many women are continually put in these situations–whether it be through men or through their government.